publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptI/ch1003/m__us_usc_t10_s10101.md

 >         “(15) Resiliency training to promote comprehensive programs for members of the Armed Forces to build mental and emotional resiliency for successfully meeting the demands of the deployment cycle.

->     “\[(i) Repealed.
-[Pub.
-L. 112–239, div.
-A, title V, § 581(b)][/us/pl/112/239/s581/b], Jan.
-2, 2013, [126 Stat.
-1766][/us/stat/126/1766].\]
+>         “(16) Stress management and positive coping skills.

+>     “(i)  __Support of Suicide Prevention Efforts__  __.—__

+>     The Office for Reintegration Programs shall assist the Defense Suicide Prevention Office and the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury to collect and analyze information, suggestions, and best practices from State National Guard and Reserve organizations with suicide prevention and community response programs.

 >     “(j)  __State-led Programs of Outreach__  __.—__

->     The Office for Reintegration Programs may work with the States, whether acting through or in coordination with their National Guard and Reserve organizations, to assist the States and such organizations in developing and carrying out programs of outreach for members of the Armed Forces and their families to inform and educate them on the assistance and services available to them under the Yellow Ribbon Reintegration Program, including the assistance and services described in subsection (h).
+>     The Office for Reintegration Programs may work with the States, whether acting through or in coordination with their National Guard and Reserve organizations, to assist the States and such organizations in developing and carrying out programs of outreach for eligible individuals to inform and educate them on the assistance and services available to them under the Yellow Ribbon Reintegration Program, including the assistance and services described in subsection (h).

 >     “(k)  __Scope of Activities Under Programs of Outreach__  __.—__

->     For purposes of this section, the activities and services provided under programs of outreach may include personalized and substantive care coordination services targeted specifically to individual members of the Armed Forces and their families.”
+>     For purposes of this section, the activities and services provided under programs of outreach may include personalized and substantive care coordination services targeted specifically to eligible individuals.

+>     “(l)  __Eligible Individuals Defined__  __.—__

+>     For the purposes of this section, the term ‘eligible individual’ means a member of a reserve component, a member of their family, or a designated representative who the Secretary of Defense determines to be eligible for the Yellow Ribbon Reintegration Program.”

  __Pilot Program on Enhanced Quality of Life for Members of the Army Reserve and Their Families__